phucanh1939/notes/docs/computer/ComputerArchitecture/CoreComponents/Processor/Core.md

 ## How does a Core Execute Instructions?

+A processing core includes:
+- Data path: include registers, ALU, MUX, ... (responsible for executing instruction, by performing arithmetic, logical, and data movement operations)
+- Control unit: control what the data path executes by enabling/disabling components at the right time using control signals

 Instruction Executeion follows the **Instruction Cycle**, which consists of three main stages:
 - Fetch → Get instruction from memory.
 - Decode → Figure out what the instruction does.